rapidafi/hanken-pure-csv/README.md

 The following Pure API data is considered mandatory.
 These are also named in configuration template (example):

 * research-outputs
+* journals

+The following data from Pure API was looked at but a decision was made not to include (no added value to result):

 * organisational-units
 * persons
-* journals

-The following data from Pure API was looked at but a decision was made not to include (no added value to result):

-* external-persons
-    - Data does not contain ORCID which would have been the only use.
-* classification-schemes
-    - Works as reference but no added value in data.
-* keyword-group-configurations
-    - Works as reference but no added value in data.

 ### Produce CSV

 Once all mandatory JSON files are present a call to script called [make-csv.py](make-csv.py) can be made.
-The script loads research-outputs, organisational-units, persons and journals into memory and produces CSV files.
+The script loads research-outputs and journals into memory and produces a CSV file.

-TODO
+The columns chosen for result has been reduced in iterations.
+With no limitations there were over 300 columns and after collaborating iterations the column count has reduced to 64.
+There's still plenty to work around, ay.

 Command line arguments, all optional, for [make-csv.py](make-csv.py) are: